swiftlang/swift/docs/CppInteroperability/ExperimentalExceptionBridging.md

 visible to Swift.
 Captured method values also throw.
 Throwing getter and setter methods do not become nonthrowing computed properties.

-Consuming methods require a receiver whose move construction and destruction cannot throw, and whose copy construction also cannot throw when it is `Copyable`.
-These operations may run in Swift-generated code around the adapter.
-This permits consuming methods on nontrivial and noncopyable receivers while keeping throwing implicit lifetime operations outside the supported scope.
+It also supports constructors of escapable C++ value types with arithmetic or enum parameters.
+Their Swift initializers are throwing, including captured references such as `let makeValue: (CInt) throws -> MyCppType = MyCppType.init`.
+Constructors inherited through `using Base::Base` preserve the annotation.

+Constructors initialize temporary storage inside the C++ adapter.
+If construction fails, C++ destroys the initialized subobjects and Swift leaves the result storage uninitialized.
+Successful results are transferred into Swift storage.
+These transfers and consuming method receivers require nonthrowing move construction and destruction; copyable types also require nonthrowing copy construction.
+Clang checks the operations that overload resolution selects, including a copy constructor used for a move expression.
+Noncopyable values do not require a copy constructor.
 Inherited rvalue-qualified methods retain the importer's existing limitations.

 Other annotated declarations are unavailable.
-Constructors, operators, default arguments, variadic functions, and functions with aggregate or pointer parameters or results need additional support.
+Constructors of foreign reference types, operators, default arguments, variadic functions, and functions with aggregate or pointer parameters or results need additional support.
 Explicit object member functions are also unsupported.

 The annotation takes precedence over `noexcept` for the imported Swift function type.
 A C++ violation of `noexcept` still terminates according to C++ rules.
 Implicit copies, moves, destructors, and retain/release operations are outside the recovery boundary.
+The constructor restrictions above prevent exceptions from the transfers required by this implementation; they do not add recovery to implicit operations elsewhere in Swift.
 Raw function-pointer calls do not acquire throwing semantics from this annotation.

 The prototype supports Darwin and Linux with C++ exceptions enabled.
 Darwin also requires Objective-C interoperability and Objective-C exception handling.